dmgom/Tutorial-Arducam-USB-2.0-in-Micro-manager-configuration-Windows-/README.md

 ## Camera Set up with AMCap
 1. Connect the Arducam in the computer.
 You have several options to control the camara, in this tutorial AMCap will be used, the idea is to disable automatic options and prevent bugs when Micro-Manager is being used.
-Also, it is highly recommended to visit Arducam page to understand the camera options, as well as to see the datasheet: https://docs.arducam.com/UVC-Camera/Appilcation-Note/Software-Instruction/UVC-Software-Instructions/
+Also, it is highly recommended to visit Arducam page to understand the camera options, as well as to see the datasheet: https://docs.arducam.com/UVC-Camera/Appilcation-Note/Software-Instruction/UVC-Software-Instructions/.
+Please, check the SDK of the camera model to comprehense better adjusts in camera.

 <img width="900" alt="image" src="https://github.com/user-attachments/assets/f27fb253-0d86-4d58-b423-397775d83a17" />